Wasabi Mizuta

 Wasabi Mizuta (水田 わさび, Mizuta Wasabi) is a Japanese voice actress.
 She was born in Aoyama, Mie, and currently resides in Iga, Mie.

+Career

 Mizuta replaced long-time voice actress Nobuyo Ōyama as the voice of Doraemon, starting with the 2005 TV series.
 She won the Kids/Family Award at the 4th Seiyu Awards.
 She formerly appeared in the Pokémon Best Wishes series in Japan, voicing Ash's Tepig.
 She was at one time represented by Kenji Utsumi's Ken Production.